nickbild/usb_gpio/README.md

 USBgpio is a quick and easy way to do some prototyping without getting out your development boards, setting them up, connecting to a network, remotely accessing them, etc. It is pretty fast at ~54 microseconds to change a pin state, so it will work for many use cases.
 However, an Arduino UNO, for example, is about 16 times faster, so for high-speed applications, USBgpio would not be appropriate.
 That is not the intended use case for this device, however — USBgpio is meant for convenience, not squeezing out every last drop of performance.

-Flipping a pin between high and low voltages in a tight loop:
+This trace shows a pin flipping between high and low voltages in a tight loop:

 ![](https://raw.githubusercontent.com/nickbild/usb_gpio/main/media/usbgpio.png)